Rural Wellbeing Service

 "It would bring a sense of community back, like the old days".

-We are currently applying to the National Lottery Community Fund for funding to deliver our Good Neighbour Schemes work throughout the county.
+Since the end of this project, we have applied to the National Lottery Community Fund for funding to deliver our Good Neighbour Schemes work throughout the county and been successful.
+Find out more about how to set up your own Good Neighbour scheme here.